-Aidan Fisher is an Actor and Musician originally from Omaha, Nebraska; currently living in Atlanta , Georgia.
-Aidan is playing the role of Jimmy Walker in the 15 episode series No Rest For The Wicked currently being filmed in Charlotte, North Carolina.
+Aidan Fisher is a Musician originally from Omaha, Nebraska; currently living in Atlanta , Georgia.
 On the weekends you can catch Aidan performing with Atlanta's best country party band Whiskey County.

 Aidan began taking piano lessons at the age of six at a local music store.
 At the age of seven, Aidan began lessons on the bass guitar when a School of Rock franchise opened in his hometown.
 After about six months on the bass, Aidan transitioned to the electric guitar where he continues to write and perform.

 Aidan first performed live at the age of 9 when he played a very basic rendition of the National Anthem on guitar for a crowd of roughly 8,000 at an Omaha Storm Chasers Minor League Baseball game.

 The majority of Aidan’s musical inspiration and influence come from the great rock bands of the 70’s and 80’s to include Van Halen, Led Zeppelin, Guns N’ Roses, Motley Crue, Rush, Kiss, and along with many others.